Simandu (West Syriac diocese): Sources

 The main primary source for the Syriac Orthodox metropolitans of Simandu is the record of episcopal consecrations appended to Volume III of the Chronicle of the Syriac Orthodox patriarch Michael the Syrian (1166–99).
 In this Appendix Michael listed most of the bishops consecrated by the Syriac Orthodox patriarchs of Antioch between the ninth and twelfth centuries.
 Twenty-eight Syriac Orthodox patriarchs sat during this period, and in many cases Michael was able to list the names of the bishops consecrated during their reigns, their monasteries of origin, and the place where they were consecrated.

-Two twelfth-century bishops omitted from Michael's list are mentioned in the Chronicon Ecclesiasticum of the Jacobite maphrian Bar Hebraeus (ob.1286).
+Two twelfth-century bishops omitted from Michael's list are mentioned in the Chronicon Ecclesiasticum of the Syriac Orthodox maphrian Bar Hebraeus (ob.1286).

 Location

 Simandu was a district near Melitene, known in Greek as Tzamandos.
 During the twelfth century it was included in the territories of the Frankish County of Edessa.

 Bishops and metropolitans of Simandu

-Eleven Jacobite metropolitans of Simandu are mentioned in the lists of Michael the Syrian.
+Eleven Syriac Orthodox metropolitans of Simandu are mentioned in the lists of Michael the Syrian.